spamegg1/reviews/README.md

 ### <a name="cs344"></a> Intro to Parallel Programming
 https://classroom.udacity.com/courses/cs344

+This was the hardest course after Hack the Kernel.
+But it's insanely cool!
+However, this course is deprecated/abandoned by Udacity (you can't find it in their course catalog, only accessible if you know a certain URL).
+So there is no support at all.
+The auto-graders do not work (the GPU time-sharing they rented from Amazon no longer exists, the back-end of the grader is GONE).
+The forums are dead (I searched through thousands of posts to find anything relevant at all).
+The other MANY ways I tried to run the code on my machine did not work either:

+- using Nvidia CUDA Toolkit (requires an Nvidia GPU but I had AMD),
+- using Coriander (an open source project that converts CUDA to OpenCL to run on AMD cards),
+- using Ocelot (something similar),
+- tricking your computer into believing that your CPU is a GPU by installing certain specific OpenCL drivers,
+- following Udacity's own instructions to install Hydrazine (the code is abandoned/unmaintained by Google, and the links are dead),
+- a few other things I can't remember.

+Finally some nice folks on GitHub created a Google Colab page (uses Google's GPU sharing) with the homework assignments, but the final exam is missing.
+They wrapped the C++/CUDA code in some iPython notebooks with correct reference solutions that automatically compiles and checks your code against it.
+But it's impossible to debug or know what you are doing wrong... so I was forced to peek at a few solutions on Github.

+The course is about CUDA programming specifically on the GPU.
+Lots of GPU-only special considerations are given, like warp size, cache size, local/shared/global memory and their speeds, and so on.
+(These were completely absent from the Parallel Programming course in Scala specialization.)
+The homework assignments are written by folks at Nvidia.
+It's very rare for a course to be so closely integrated with industry.
+And these assignments were much, much, much better than those in Hack the Kernel, even though they both deal with low-levels, memory allocation, pointers etc.

+*Spam's recommendation:* DO NOT TAKE THIS!
+It's abandonware.
+You'll go through so much pain and frustration.
+It's too bad though, because it's actually an awesome course.

 ### <a name="scala"></a> Functional Programming in Scala (5 courses)
 https://www.coursera.org/specializations/scala

+OK, this was the big finish line.
+From the very first day I came across OSSU I've been eyeing this as my eventual goal.
+I set my browser homepage to the Scala wikipedia entry for over a year, so I would see it everyday and stay motivated.
+I had never seen a single line of Scala code up to this point.

+Unfortunately I came across too many outside issues when I started this.
+I was under quarantine, and starting to lose my mind from boredom and mild depression.
+Then to top it all off my PC broke (first GPU, then motherboard's CPU socket burned).
+I had to take a break in the middle of my Spec to go out looking for hardware in a pandemic taking some huge risk and being super bummed and depressed.

+*Spam's recommendation:* If you are into FP, definitely take it!
+You know what, JUST TAKE IT.
+An entire specialization that you can audit FOR FREE and even submit your code for grading!
+Super super awesome.
+You can take it after 1 year, probably even earlier (just after PLABC or the Haskell book).

 ### <a name="softcons"></a> Software Construction 1, 2
 https://www.edx.org/course/software-construction-data-abstraction